-So, Sir, I have ventured to place this House some wider considerations which underlie our thinking which indeed follow from those accepted by Parliament previously.
+So, Sir, I have ventured to place before this House some wider considerations which underlie our thinking indeed follow from which accepted by Parliament previously.

-Thank you, Sir.
+Thank you, Sir

-MESSAGES FRQM THE LOK SABHA
+MESSAGES FROM THE LOK SABHA

-I. THE INDIAN POST OFFICE (AMEND-MENT) BILL, 195ii
+I. THE INDIAN POST OFFICE (AMEND-MENT) BILL, 1958

-II.
-THE APPROPRIATION (VOTE ON ACCOUNT) BILL, 1958
+APPROPRIATION (VOTE ON ACCOUNT) BILL, 1958

-SECRETARY; Sir, I have to report to (he House the following two Messages received from the Lok Sabha I by thi.'
-Secretary of the Lok Sabha:
+SECRETARY: Sir.
+I have to report to the House the following two Messages received from the Lok Sabha signed by the Secretary of the Lok Sabha:

-"In accordance with the provisions of Rule 120 of the Rules of

-Procedure and Conduct of Business in Lok Sabha, I am directed to inform you that Lok Sabha, at its sitting held on the 10th March, 1958, agreed without any amendment to the Indian Post Office (Amendment) Bill, 1958, which was passed by Rajya Sabha at its sitting held on the 11th February, 1958."
+"In accordance with the provisions of Rule 120 of the Rules of Procedure and Conduct of Business in Lok Sabha, I am directed to inform you that Lok Sabha, at its sitting held on the 10th March, 1958, agreed without any amendment to the Indian Post Office (Amendment) Bill, 1958, which was passed Rajya Sabha at its sitting held on the 11th February, 1958."